Information Management (IE304) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• Students will have an understanding of the changing role of information technology in the modern enterprise
+• Will have an understanding of the changing role of information technology in the modern enterprise.

-• Students will have a clearer notion of the increasing acceleration rate of development of IT resources and the increasing difficulty in deploying these critical assets into the various functions of the enterprise
+• Will have a clearer notion of the increasing rate of development of IT resources and the growing difficulty of deploying these critical assets into the various functions of the enterprise.

-• Students will be able to analyze systems development process including software development
+• Will be able to analyze systems development processes, including software development.

-• Students will recognize the strategic roles elevated by information technologies as well as legal, social and ethical aspects of Internet in relation to customers, corporations and countries
+• Will recognize the strategic roles enabled by information technologies, as well as the legal, social, and ethical aspects of the Internet in relation to customers, corporations, and countries.

 Course Content Social and technical aspects of the use of information technology in organizations; different application areas for both organizations and individuals; IT infrastructure, databases, data mining, internet technologies and standards, e-commerce, supply chain management in the context of information systems integration;